 return label, score

-Specifying Inference Backends
+Specifying an Inference Backend

 Let’s use the ONNXRuntime inference backend to run the AI model: